Home birth is an opportunity to find ourselves. And more than this, home birth is safer than hospital birth during a pandemic.

 - Early colostrum from the breast provides an enriched dose of antibodies from the mother

 Home birth (or birth near the home) provides an ideal environment, as long as there is access to clean water and a hygienic room with a bed or somewhere to rest.
 The home should not be crowded.
 The midwife or birth attendant carries basic resuscitation and paramedical equipment with her and sets this up on a clean surface, for in the event it should be required.
 Whatever the setting, in most cultures, seclusion and privacy were the norm in the past.
-Home birth, in the light of a pandemic, is a way to ensure protection from the spread of ill health.
+Home birth, in the light of a pandemic, is a way to optimize protection from the spread of ill health.

-To prepare for a home birth it is a good idea to establish one or two areas where you may feel comfortable giving birth.
+IT is a good idea to establish one or two areas where you may feel comfortable giving birth.
 A flat surface like a table or chest of drawers is needed so the midwife can set out her tray of equipment prior to the birth.
 A list of essentials needs to be collected before the birth and placed on a shelf or cupboard:

 - A set of old sheets